EtienneLamoureux/TQVaultAE/GITHUB_ACTIONS_BUILD_TEST.md

 - **auto-version.yml**: Triggers when `version-info.json` is pushed to `master`.
 Syncs version, builds, creates tags, and publishes releases with ZIP archives.
 - **build-and-test.yml**: Triggers on `master` pushes (with `src/**` changes) and PRs to `master`.
 Builds and tests for verification with 3-day artifact retention.

-**Important**: Both workflows include an ImageMagick installation step using `winget install ImageMagick.Q8`.
-This is required by the Magick.NET-Q8-AnyCPU package for DDS to PNG conversion.
-The installation must occur **before** the build step.
+**Important**: Both workflows use a single solution file:
+- `TQVaultAE.slnx` - Modern .NET 10.0 SDK-style projects (all projects including .NET Framework 4.8 via TQ.SaveFilesExplorer)

+The Magick.NET-Q8-AnyCPU NuGet package includes all required native ImageMagick binaries, so no separate installation is needed.

 #### Trigger Options